lintje/lintje.dev/src/_docs/output.md

      | ---------- Consider adding a reference to a ticket or issue
 ```

-Like with suggestions for errors, hints indicate the suggested changes with the `-` symbol.
+Like with suggestions for errors, hints indicate the suggested changes with the dash symbol (`-`).